 That is one of the purposes.
 But equally important are the PAC’s efforts to involve parents in registering voters, volunteering in primary and general election campaigns, and organizing get-out-the-vote drives.
 We believe children and grandchildren of Texas Parent PAC supporters will benefit, too, by learning the importance of citizen involvement in electoral politics in our democracy.
 Texas Parent PAC also makes educates parents about education policy issues and the critical record votes cast at the Texas Capitol.

 Is Texas Parent PAC a partisan group?

 No. We do not believe public education is a partisan issue.
 The PAC makes contributions to Republican and Democratic candidates, men and women, who are committed to strengthening Texas public schools.
 Endorsements are based on key record votes and positions on issues such as public school finance, local control, limiting unfunded government mandates, and use of public money only for public schools.
 We seek to elect state legislators who listen to parents and consistently vote in the interest of children!

 What are the values of Texas Parent PAC?

-We are loving parents united by traditional mainstream American values that honor and support families, faith, communities, freedom and democracy.
+We are loving parents united by traditional American values that honor and support families, faith, unlimited opportunities, freedom and democracy.
 We are committed to all the children of Texas, as they are our future.
 Their need for high quality public education must be met.

 Representative democracy is based on trust, and parents historically have trusted state legislators to consistently vote in the best interest of our schoolchildren.
 Unfortunately, many Texas lawmakers have betrayed that trust, which is why Texas Parent PAC was created.
 We value the freedom for parents to recruit legislative candidates who are moral, public-spirited men and women committed to invest in public education.
 Texas Parent PAC supporters contribute campaign funds, volunteer in primary and general election campaigns, and go to the polls and VOTE.
 It’s the American way!